Dynamite with a laser beam

 - Limited Lyrics Song: The three verses and one chorus of the five-minute "Brighton Rock" make up only a minute portion of the song, with the majority of it being devoted more to Brian May's guitar work.

-- Longest Song Goes Last: Inverted; the 5:08 "Brighton Rock" opens the album.
+- Longest Song Goes First: The 5:08 "Brighton Rock" opens the album.

-- Metal Scream: Roger Taylor opens "In the Lap of the Gods" this way.
+- Metal Scream: Roger Taylor opens "In the Lap of the Gods" with a long, high-pitched shriek, which reappears later in the song.

 - Miniscule Rocking: "Lily of the Valley" (1:43), "Dear Friends" (1:07), "Misfire" (1:50).
 "Lily of the Valley" is part of a three-song suite that runs for 7:49, though.